vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 ### Packet Indexing and Display

-Fully fledged JSON packet objects are handled by the *Indexer* methods, *dump_packets()* to print packets to `stdout` and *index_packet()* to index them in Elasticsearch.
+Elasticsearch compatible JSON packet dictionaries are handled by the *Indexer* methods, *dump_packets()* to print packets to `stdout` and *index_packet()* to index them in Elasticsearch.
 Both methods process packets returned by either the live or file capture generators defined in the *Tshark* class.

 {% highlight python linenos%}
     def dump_packets(self, capture):